SENSHIN BUDDHIST TEMPLE

-Amida Buddha, or the more abstract formulation of “Namoamidabutsu” in
+Amida Buddha, or the more abstract formulation of “Namoamidabutsu”

 characters.
-This is the Nembutsu which literally means “I take refuge
+This is the Nembutsu which literally means “I take

 the Buddha Amida”.
-It is not a mantra, but the name of the working of
+It is not a mantra, but the name of the working

 The Truth-Reality called Amida Buddha then, is the central object of

 veneration in Jodoshinshu temples.
-This definition of Buddha is not to
+This definition of Buddha is not

 be confused with the other definition of Buddha as a human being who